Gitphantom-AI/basic_scraping_backend/README.md

 ## Installation

-1. Clone the repository, and then install the required libraries:
+1. Clone the repository, setting up python virtual environment[^1], and then install the required libraries:
 ```
 pip install -r requirements.txt
 ```